 All the route information is based on Rome2Rio.com (one of the best trip planners on the internet).

 Fussen is the largest town nearest to Neuschwanstein Castle.
 It is home to impressive late-gothic artworks exhibited in the High Castle, a simply beautiful building with Lüftlmalerei (murals) tricky to the eyes.

-If you come here, don’t miss the oldest fresco in Germany located in St. Mang’s Abbey that dates back to the late 10th century.
+If you come here, don’t miss the oldest fresco in Germany, located in St. Mang’s Abbey, which dates back to the late 10th century.
 St. Mang’s Abbey also has this cute library perfect for your Instagram feed!

 Traveling by train, you will arrive at Fussen first before you get to Hohenschwangau, where Neuschwanstein Castle is.
-These two places are only 5 to 10 minutes away with a car and are connected by bus #73 or #78.
+These two places are only 5 to 10 minutes away by car and are connected by bus #73 or #78.

 Being just a 2-hour commute or 1-hour drive away from Hohenschwangau, Garmisch-Partenkirchen serves as an ideal continuation of your Journey in Bavaria after Neuschwanstein Castle.
 By visiting Garmisch-Partenkirchen, you bring yourself closer to the most awe-inspiring wonders you could ever find in Germany.

 From the colorful murals in the old town of Garmisch-Partenkirchen to Zugspitze, the highest peak in Germany… Garmisch-Partenkirchen just has everything that can satisfy whatever kind of wanderlust ablaze inside you.
 You can learn more about Garmisch-Partenkirchen here in my post.